RunestoneInteractive/RunestoneServer/source/OverviewForSite/overview.rst

 Self-Check Questions
 --------------------

-Finally, it is also possible to embed simple multiple choice questions into the text.
+Finally, it is also possible to embed simple questions into the text.
 These questions provide a way for the students to check themselves as they go along.
 The questions also provide feedback so that you can understand why an answer may or may not be correct.